Helix TeamHub supports Helix TeamHub CLI for Git and Helix Git repositories.

 - From the command line, navigate to the path you want to work in and set up your local working directory.

-- To clone the manifest repository to your local working directory, run hth init using the clone URL of your manifest repository:
+- To clone the manifest repository to your local working directory, run hth init using the clone URL of your manifest repository.
+To find the clone URL:

 - Run hth sync to clone all the repositories configured in the manifest file under the current path: